-Why Bank Statement Loans Are the New Stated Income Mortgages
+Why the Bank Statement Home Loan Is the New Stated Income Mortgage

 These Non-QM loans are provided by non-qualified mortgage lenders.
 Non-QM status means the loan cannot be sold to government-sponsored entities like Freddie Mac or Fannie Mae, which is the case with most loans.
 Keep in mind that not all lending sources offer non-prime loans, so it’s essential to explore various options in your search.